drawingjourney/drawingjourney.github.io/_posts/2018-01-03-2018-art-resolutions.md

 While the switch might seem perfectly reasonable at the time---"I can learn much more effectively from this other book!"---looking back I don't have much to show for it but a bunch of false starts.
-You could liken it to a [donkey that can't decide whether it should first eat or drink][buridan] and eventually dies of both thirst and starvation.
+You could liken it to a donkey that [can't decide whether it should first eat or drink][buridan] and then dies of thirst and starvation simultaneously.
 So, another of my resolutions for 2018 is to not be a donkey!

 ## Summary